Background pattern

 • Zidovudine, nelfinavir (used in HIV treatment): zidovudine or azithromycin levels may increase.

-• Alfentanil (sedative): alfentanil effect may increase.
+• Alfentanil (a pain reliever): the effect of alfentanil may increase.

 • Fluconazole (for fungal infections): azithromycin levels may be reduced.

-No interactions have been observed between azithromycin and cetirizine (an antihistamine); didanosine, efavirenz, indinavir (for HIV infection); atorvastatin (for cholesterol and heart problems); carbamazepine (for epilepsy), cimetidine (an antacid); methylprednisolone (to suppress the immune system); midazolam, triazolam (sedatives); sildenafil (for impotence), theophylline (for asthma) and trimethoprim/sulfamethoxazole (a combination antibiotic).
+No interactions have been observed between azithromycin and cetirizine (an antihistamine); didanosine, efavirenz, indinavir (for HIV infection); atorvastatin (for cholesterol and heart problems); carbamazepine (for epilepsy), cimetidine (an antacid); methylprednisolone (to suppress the immune system); midazolam, triazolam (sedatives); sildenafil (for impotence), theophylline (for asthma), and trimethoprim/sulfamethoxazole (a combination antibiotic).

-Use of Azitromicina Qualigen with food and drinks
+Using Azithromycin Qualigen with food and drinks

 The oral suspension can be taken with or without food and drink.